Braised Meatballs in a Hearty Marinara Sauce

 • Make the tomato sauce.
 In a large pan with a lid, saute the onion in the olive oil over medium low heat for 5 to 7 minutes until soft.

-1 tablespoon olive oil, ½ medium onion, chopped fine
+1 tablespoon olive oil, ½ medium onion

 • Add the tomatoes and wine and raise the temperature until it starts to bubble vigorously.
 Reduce the temp to a slow simmer and partially cover.
 Cook on low, stirring intermittently to break up the tomatoes, while you make the meatballs.
 Before adding the meatballs, add the sugar and parsley and then salt and pepper to taste.